timescale/docs.timescale.com-content/api.md

 Note that the above cast to TIMESTAMP converts the time to local time according to the server's timezone setting.

+>:WARNING: For users upgrading from a version before 1.0.0, please note that the default origin was moved from 2000-01-01 (Saturday) to 2000-01-03 (Monday) between versions 0.12.1 and 1.0.0.
+This change was made  to make time_bucket compliant with the ISO standard for Monday as the start of a week.
+This should only affect multi-day calls to time_bucket.
+The old behavior can be reproduced by passing 2000-01-01 as the origin parameter to time_bucket.
 ---

 ## Utilities/Statistics [](utilities)